 Democracy is a system where people vote for solving issues or to make governance decisions.
-In the simplest cases, the majority wins which has its own problems, as we will describe later, if a Sybil attack occurs which is funded by bribery in a system where a small percentage of the total number of eligible voters vote and the cost of bribing is relatively small.
-But as the system itself is about 2,500 years old, dishonest people have learned how to exploit it.
+In the simplest cases the majority wins, which has its own problems as we will describe later.
+One such example is a Sybil attack, which is a method of bribery that can be employed in places where a small percentage of the total number of eligible voters vote and the cost of bribing is relatively small.
+Seeing though, that the system itself is about 2,500 years old it was to be expected that dishonest people would learn how to exploit it.

 Money = Power

 Let’s examine this scenario: a large group of people vote on whether or not to build a factory near their neighborhood.
 If the majority of them agrees, the industrial company can buy the land from the city and build the proposed factory.
 If the majority says no, they have to build elsewhere.